Are you planning to visit Montenegro? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Montenegro.

 In Montenegro the standard voltage is 230 V and the frequency is 50 Hz.

-- You cannot use your electric appliances in Montenegro without a voltage converter, because the standard voltage in Montenegro (230 V) is higher than in the United States of America (120 V).
+- You can't use your electric appliances in Montenegro without a voltage converter, because the standard voltage in Montenegro (230 V) is higher than in the United States of America (120 V).

 You can seriously damage your appliances.
-You need a voltage converter in Montenegro, when living in the United States of America!
+You need a voltage converter in Montenegro!
 You can find voltage converters at Amazon.
 Because you also need a power plug adapter, you should consider a combined plug adapter/voltage converter.